bitcamp/mobile-app/README.md

-# :fire: :iphone: Bitcamp Mobile App
+# :fire: Bitcamp Mobile App
 <p align="center"><img src="./screenshot.jpg" alt="App Screenshot" height="500"/></p>

 This is the the cross-platform mobile app for Bitcamp's hackathon, which is built using React Native and Expo.
 It provides hackers with up-to-date schedule information, custom QR codes, event notifications, and more.